 Introduction of the ETL Process

 ETL is one of the important processes required by Business Intelligence.
 Business Intelligence relies on the data stored in data warehouses from which many analyses and reports are generated which helps in building more effective strategies and leads to tactical, and operational insights and decision-making.
-ETL refers to the Extract, Transform and Load process.
+ETL refers to the Extract, Transform, and Load process.
 It is a kind of data integration step where data coming from different sources gets extracted and sent to data warehouses.
-Data is extracted from various resources first get transformed to convert it into a specific format according to business requirements.
+Data is extracted from various resources first gets transformed to convert it into a specific format according to business requirements.

 Various tools that help to perform these tasks are –